linux-china/wukong/README.md

 # Why write Java toolchain with Rust?

-- startup time matter: Rust is fast, and Java takes ages to start.
+- Startup time matter: Rust is fast, and Java takes ages to start.
-- No environment dependencies: No need to install JDK, Maven, Gradle, etc.
+- No environment dependencies: No need to install JDK with different versions.
 - Binary file size matter: small size, easy to distribute.
 GraalVM native-image is not small enough.

 # Get started